 The consolidated financial statements of Newpark as of December 31, 1995 and 1994 and for each of the three years in the period ended December 31, 1995 included in this Prospectus and incorporated by reference from Newpark's Annual Report on Form 10-K for the year ended December 31, 1995, have been audited by Deloitte & Touche LLP, independent auditors, as stated in their report appearing herein, and incorporated herein by reference, and have been so included and incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
-The Statements of Net Assets of Campbell Wells' Marine NOW Service Business as of December 31, 1995 and 1994 and the related statements of operations for each of the three years in the period ended December 31, 1995 included in this Prospectus have been audited by Deloitte & Touche LLP, independent auditors, as stated in their report appearing herein, and have been so included in reliance upon the report of such firm given upon their authority as experts in accounting and auditors, as a stated in the report of such firm given upon their authority as experts in accounting and auditors.
+The Statements of Net Assets of Campbell Wells' Marine NOW Service Business as of December 31, 1995 and 1994 and the related statements of operations for each of the three years in the period ended December 31, 1995 included in this Prospectus have been audited by Deloitte & Touche LLP, independent auditors, as stated in their report appearing herein, and have been so included in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.